BlogKubernetes

 Replace blanket cluster-admin with namespaced Roles, audit who can do what, and test access with kubectl auth can-i.

-Most clusters accumulate cluster-admin bindings the way garages accumulate boxes.
-RBAC least privilege means every human and service account gets exactly the verbs and resources it needs, in exactly the namespaces it operates in — and you can prove it with kubectl auth can-i.
+Most clusters accumulate cluster-admin bindings the way garages accumulate boxes — a CI service account here, a dashboard SA there, a break-glass group that never got cleaned up.
+RBAC least privilege means every human and service account gets exactly the verbs and resources it needs, in exactly the namespaces it operates in.
+The proof is not a spreadsheet; it is kubectl auth can-i.

 bash — audit what a SA can dolive